-It’s a beautiful day and the water is calling so we’ll tell you right up front our picks for best overall inflatable stand up paddle board, best inflatable stand up paddle board for beginners, and the best inflatable stand up paddle board for groups, SUP yoga, or SUP fishing, covering all your bases.
+It’s a beautiful day and the water is calling so we’ll tell you right up front our picks for best overall inflatable stand up paddle board, best for beginners, and the best for SUP yoga or SUP fishing, covering all your bases.

 We’ll clue you in to everything we liked about these boards a little bit later on in this buying guide, but for now, here’s what you need to know about the top iSups in our rankings.

 Taking top honors is the Gili Air Inflatable Stand Up Paddle Board.
 A complete package, this board has speed, stability and durability in all sorts of water conditions and for all kinds of experience levels.